vpatryshev/ScalaKittens/README.md

 # Scala Kittens Project

-*Attention Please*
-This project is currently split into two versions: scala210 and scala211.
+This project is split into versions: scala210, scala211, scala212.
 Libraries are different in these two versions of Scala.

 In this project I store small solutions to typical problems, which are free to grab and too small for building a "library".
 [Scala kittens][slides] has examples of this kind of stuff, one-liners.
 Probably they deserve to be put to gist.